Cogmasters/concord/docs/INTERNALS.md

 start of this guide, this JSON will be used to generate structures, enumerations, and functions that are used internally and by the user.

-On a base level, this will generate allow us to generate a structure that holds a “ja_str” which has a “decorator” of an “ntl.” ja_str is a string found in the JSON library that Orca uses internally.
+On a base level, this allow us to generate a structure that holds a ``ja_str`` which has a **decorator** of an ``ntl``.

+``ja_str`` is a string found in the JSON library that Orca uses internally.
 It holds a single value, which is a string.

-A decorator is simply a token that is put after the type.
-A decorator you may be familiar with is a * or [] to describe an array.
+A **decorator** is simply a token that is put after the type.
+A decorator you may be familiar with is a `*` or `[ ]` to describe an array.
 This is what a decorator is in this context.

-Finally, an “ntl” or “null-terminated list” is a data structure that is implemented in cee-utils that is an array of void pointers that has a NULL pointer at the end.
-This is similar in principle to a string, which in C is almost always terminated with a NUL byte.
+Finally, an ``ntl`` or “null-terminated list” is a data structure, implemented in cee-utils, that is an array of void pointers that has a NULL pointer at the end.
+This is similar in principle to a string, which in C is almost always terminated with a NULL byte.

 We choose to have an array of strings here because we are extracting topics from a GitHub repository.
 There might be lots of topics, there might be none.
-This is “dynamic” data, when you do not know how much of a piece of data you will be receiving.
+This is “dynamic” data, useful when you do not know how much of a piece of data you will be receiving.
 Handling dynamic data will be covered at a later time.

 Now that we got our specification described in JSON format, we can begin writing the meat of our endpoint.